jpkhawam/Nabu/README.md

 Feel free to try it out and let me know what is missing or not working!
 Pull requests and issues are most welcome.

 # What is not implemented yet?
-Currently, pinning notes and adding reminders are the big two non implemented features.
-Furthermore, some buttons like "sharing the note" are yet to be implemented.
-These should be done soon.
+Currently, pinning notes and adding reminders are not implemented.
+Everything else should be working.

 # Screenshots